Brief History of Gun Drilling

 Solving these challenges ultimately led to the development of the delivery of high pressure coolant oil down the center of the drill shaft, as well as the evacuation of chips via the modern gun drill’s flute.
 Other innovations such as the burnishing pads that support the drill head have taken modern gundrilling to new heights.

 Even so, early gun drilling technology changed the face of weaponry.
 Over time, the process would go on to change the face of modern manufacturing and contribute to developing new, cutting edge technologies in the oil and gas, aerospace, medical and automotive industries.
-Tube Hollows International recognizes the spirit of innovation of those early gun drillers, because like us, they were driven to produce the best, most precise product possible.
+Confluent Medical Technologies recognizes the spirit of innovation of those early gun drillers, because like us, they were driven to produce the best, most precise product possible.
 Company wide, our employees take great pride in helping our industry partners solve the most challenging tubular design component issues.